 Have you ever had a tough time deciding between brownies or cookies?
-Regardless of which camp you fall into, you’re going to love these brookies.
+Regardless of which camp you fall into, you’re going to love this brookies recipe.

 The lovechild of a soft, chewy cookie and a decadent brownie – they really are as ridiculously-delicious as you’d expect them to be.
 Think shiny, crinkled tops and fudgy middles with just that right touch of gooeyness, balanced by the gentle crunch of California walnuts.